burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 enum Color : int{red,green,blue};
 ```

-For ordinary `enum`:
+For ordinary `enum` starting from C++ 11:
-- As you saw for the usual `enum` starting from C++ 11, it's possible to specify explicitly the underlying type
+- It's possible to specify explicitly the underlying type
 - Nothing is said about the underlying type by default in C++ 11, as in C++ 98
 - B.Stroustrup, in his blog, notes that it is now possible to explicitly (optionally) use the name of a regular and scoped `enum` as a namespace to refer to its elements
 - For ordinary `enum` mechanism for accessing `enum` elements through enclosed namespaces is still in the language, even though sometimes it is not what you want.